LeanInIndia/Lean_In_JMI/LN/LeanIn_Quotes.md

 - The ability to learn is the most important quality a leader can have.

-- We are so rarely brave enough to tell the truth.
+- We are so rarely brave enough, to tell the truth.

 - And believe me, the truth hurts.
 But the upside of painful knowledge is so much greater than the downside of blissful ignorance.

-- Sharing emotions builds deeper relationships.
+- Sharing emotions build deeper relationships.

 - Motivation comes from working on things we care about.
 It also comes from working with people we care about.